These Female Founders Are Leading Their Companies to New Heights

 Upon experiencing difficulty helping a bride-to-be plan her big day, serial entrepreneur Kellee Khalil wanted to start a business.
 She carried out her wish by founding Lover.ly, a company that provides resources for couples planning on tying the knot soon.
 From possible wedding destinations, food, comprehensive style guides and planners, Lover.ly is blossoming into one of the go-to wedding sites for modern couples.

 Founded in 2011, the company has raised $7 million in venture funding from several investors including, Comcast, Montage Ventures and Female Founder Fund.

-3. The Flex Company
+The Flex Company

-“It became very clear that it was such a broadly usable product by women all over the world that I felt that it was such a huge opportunity to disrupt something that is currently an uncomfortable experience,” Cyan Banister, partner at Founders Fund and a Flex investor.
+“It became very clear that it was such a broadly usable product by women all over the world that I felt that it was such a huge opportunity to disrupt something that is currently an uncomfortable experience,” said Cyan Banister, partner at Founders Fund and a Flex investor.

 Co-founded by Lauren Behrens Wu, Shippo is a service that provides different shipping carriers and discounted shipping rates for retailers, e-commerce sites and more.
 Wu wanted to create a company that simplified the logistics of setting up a business after she experienced some pain points while finalizing the shipping process for her own e-commerce business.
 With Shippo, any customer can compare shipping rates between UPS, FedEx and more.
-The company, which is based in San Francisco, has more than 35,000 customers, including eBay, beauty brand Ipsy and Martha Stewart.
+The company, which is based in San Francisco, has more than 70,000 customers, including eBay, beauty brand Ipsy and Martha Stewart.

 “I founded Verge, really, on the vision of building the first pharmaceutical company that could really develop rapidly multiple transformative treatments for patients, and the ultimate goal for us is to build a scalable drug discovery engine that automates the discovery of cures across every human disease personalized for each patient,” Zhang told Forbes.